These small reservoirs in Newport on Oregon’s central coast are heavily stocked with hatchery rainbow trout from late winter to late spring.

 Trout are clearly the main fishery here, but there is a decent population of yellow perch and bullhead catfish that are easy to catch with a worm or other bait fished close to the bottom.

-The yellow perch can be caught in sizes roughly equaling the smaller of the stocked trout.
+The yellow perch can be caught in sizes roughly equaling the smaller stocked trout.

-These Midwest natives are often under-appreciated in the Pacific Northwest, but they have a flaky, firm white meat that this angler prefers to stocked trout.
-And they are still fun to catch.
+These Midwest natives are often under-appreciated in the Pacific Northwest, but they have a flaky, firm white meat that I honestly prefer to stocked trout.
+And they are fun and easy to catch.

 You’re likely to catch perch, catfish and probably any fish commonly found in these lakes with a worm fished on or near the bottom.
 Other natural baits will also do the trick.